Spider-Man (2002 film): Development

-Cannon hired Joseph Zito to direct the film, having previously directed the commercially successful Invasion U.S.A.
+Cannon hired as director Joseph Zito, who had previously directed the commercially successful Invasion U.S.A.
 (1985) for the studio.
-For the role of Peter Parker/Spider-Man, Cannon considered Tom Cruise while Zito was interested in casting actor and stuntman Scott Leva who had previously done promotional appearances as Spider-Man for Marvel.
-Bob Hoskins was considered for Doctor Octopus while Lauren Bacall and Katharine Hepburn were considered for Aunt May.
-The role of Uncle Ben was considered for Gregory Peck and Paul Newman.
+Cannon considered Tom Cruise for the role of Peter Parker, while Zito was interested in casting the actor and stuntman Scott Leva, who had previously done promotional appearances as Spider-Man for Marvel.
+Bob Hoskins was considered for Doctor Octopus while Lauren Bacall and Katharine Hepburn were considered for Aunt May, while Gregory Peck and Paul Newman were considered for Uncle Ben.
 Lee expressed his desire to make a cameo appearance as J. Jonah Jameson in the film.
 The project was tentatively titled Spider-Man: The Movie and was budgeted between $15–20 million.
-Following the critical and financial failure of Superman IV: The Quest for Peace and Masters of the Universe (both 1987), both of which were produced by Cannon, the budget for Spider-Man: The Movie was cut to $7 million.
-Zito was unwilling to compromise and stepped down as director.
-He was replaced by Albert Pyun who was willing to make the film at a lower budget, but the project was cancelled following Cannon's acquisition by Giancarlo Paretti and Golan's departure from the studio.
+Following the critical and financial failures of two 1987 Cannon films—Superman IV: The Quest for Peace and Masters of the Universe—the budget for Spider-Man: The Movie was cut to $7 million.
+Zito was unhappy with the lower budget and stepped down as the director.
+He was replaced by Albert Pyun, but the project was cancelled following Cannon's acquisition by Giancarlo Paretti and Golan's departure from the studio.

 Golan extended his option on Spider-Man during his tenure as CEO of 21st Century Film Corporation.
-By 1989, Golan attempted to revive the project using the original script, budget, and storyboards developed at Cannon.
-In order to receive production funds, Golan sold the television rights to Viacom, home video rights to Columbia Pictures, and theatrical rights to Carolco Pictures where James Cameron became attached to write and direct the film.
-Cameron had previously met with Stan Lee to discuss a possible X-Men film until Lee convinced Cameron that he would be a good choice to direct a Spider-Man film.
-Cameron said superheroes were always fanciful to him.
+By 1989, he was attempting to revive the project using the script, budget, and storyboards developed at Cannon.
+In order to receive production funds, Golan sold the television rights to Viacom, the home video rights to Columbia Pictures, and the theatrical rights to Carolco Pictures, where James Cameron signed on to write and direct the film.
+Cameron had previously met with Stan Lee to discuss a possible X-Men film, but Lee convinced Cameron that he would be a good choice to direct a Spider-Man film.
+(Note: Attributed to multiple references:)